 In the ongoing degradation of habitat and species loss, in the fires of Los Angeles and Western Canada and in the 2024 global warming milestone of temperatures exceeding the Paris Agreement’s 1.5°C target, we see the consequences of a system that continually seeks to extract from nature.

 We are at a critical point in human history in which we need renewed ways of thinking.
-A cross-pollination of ideas and knowledge systems.
-Art can assist with creating this shift, but to do so it must be anchored by pragmatic demonstrations of the very ideas communicated — contributions to the real world that conserve resources, promote biodiversities and increase food sovereignty.
+A cross-pollination of disciplines and knowledge practices.
+Art that goes beyond commentary to become an active participant in real systems — contributions to the world that conserve resources, promote biodiversity and increase food sovereignty.

 Since 2021, I’ve been working towards this aim through the evolution and unification of my cross-disciplinary work in installation art, food security and land stewardship initiatives.
 The preliminary outcomes of this work are presented in a series of journals, collectively titled Proposals for Reimagined Futures, as concepts for immersive public artworks and as the first step towards their realization.